arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### data/ref-data

-This directory is for any external or public datasets not created by the study team neccessary to understand or repeat the anlysis for the project.
+This directory is for any external or public datasets not created by the study team necessary to understand or repeat the analysis for the project.

 **Within an [Arcus Scientific Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1)**